pingcap/docs-cn/sql/understanding-the-query-execution-plan.md

 As an extension to `EXPLAIN`, `EXPLAIN ANALYZE` will execute the query and provide additional execution statistics in the `execution info` column as follows:

-* `time` shows the total wall time from entering the executor until exiting the execution.
-It includes all execution time of any child executor operations.
-If the executor is called multiple times (`loops`) from a parent executor, the time will be the cumulative time.
+* `time` shows the total wall time from entering the operator until exiting the execution.
+It includes all execution time of any child operator operations.
+If the operator is called multiple times (`loops`) from a parent operator, the time will be the cumulative time.

-* `loops` is the number of times the executor was called from the parent executor.
+* `loops` is the number of times the operator was called from the parent operator.

-* `rows` is the total number of rows that were returned by this executor.
+* `rows` is the total number of rows that were returned by this operator.
 So for example, you can compare the accuracy of the `count` column to `rows`/`loops` in the `execution_info` column to assess how accurate the query optimizer's estimations are.

 ### Example usage